Raspberry Pi Device Risks

 Bypassing NAC

 NAC software supports network visibility and access management through policy enforcement on devices and users of corporate networks.
 To bypass, an attacker must access a device that has already been authenticated.
-In other words, a genuine device must be spoofed, which can be done with a Raspberry Pi.
+In other words, a genuine device must be spoofed, which a Raspberry Pi can do.

 The authenticated device is used to log into the network which then smuggles network packets from the Raspberry Pi by overwriting the MAC address.
 Making it seem as if the packets are originating from the genuine, authenticated device.
 From here, the attacker has access to the organization’s network and can, consequently, move laterally through it.
 This can allow for a variety of potential attacks such as a data breach, malware installation or Advanced Persistent Threat (APT) attack.